CollectionAfrican Art Archive

 BAMUM Beaded Side-Figure (Perlenbeistellfigur — Mabouo Chiefdom)

 A small, seated wooden figure entirely encased in a tight "skin" of brightly colored glass beads.
-The beadwork meticulously contours the facial features, limbs, and a small object held to the figure's chest.
+The beadwork contours the facial features, limbs, and a small object held to the figure's chest.

 1. Aesthetic Style and the Skin of Glass